-- Base rent of \$3,500 payable monthly in advance (\$3,788 and \$3,714 as of September 30, 2013 and 2012, respectively) on the first business day of each month escalating each year at the rate of 2%; and - b.
+a.
+Base rent of \$3,500 payable monthly in advance (\$3,788 as of September 30, 2014 and 2013) on the first business day of each month escalating each year at the rate of 2%; and b.
 Participation rent of 2.5% of the tenant's gross monthly revenue, as defined in the lease agreement, received by the tenant each month from its operation at the premises.
 Payment for the previous month shall be made by the tenant on or before the 30th day of each calendar month.